CopernicaMarketingSoftware/Documentation/Publisher/en/followups-scripting-template.md

 ## Example

-The following javascript code shows how to request the subject of a mailing.
+The following example in javascript can be used to access the subject of a template.

     <script>
-    var mySubject = mailing.subject
+    var mySubject = template.subject
     </script>

 ## More information